agntcy/telemetry-hub/metrics_computation_engine/README.md

 ### MCE usage

 The MCE can be used in two ways: as a [REST API service](./src/metrics_computation_engine/examples/service_test.py) or as a [Python module](./src/metrics_computation_engine/examples/mce-demo.py).
 Both methods allow you to compute various metrics on your agent telemetry data.
-The preferred usage for the MCE is to deploy it as a service.

 There are three main input parameters to the MCE, as shown in the examples above: `metrics`, `llm_judge_config`, and `data_fetching_infos`.